bor0/gidti/manuscript/chapter4.md

 is_it_zero x = False
 ```

-We've just defined a function that accepts a natural number, and returns a boolean value (`True` or `False`).
+We've just defined a function that accepts a natural number and returns a boolean value (`True` or `False`).
 On the first line, we specify its type.
 On the second line, we pattern match against the input `Z` and return `True` in that case.
 On the third line, we pattern match against the input `x` (which is all remaining inputs except `Z`).
 In this case, we return `False`.
 The code above, depending on the input, will branch the computation to the corresponding definition.
 Note how `Z` corresponds to 0 for the type `Nat`.

 X> ### Exercise 1
 X>